 Open Banking is transforming the future of money.
 It allows customers to access new products and services from regulated third party providers.
-If you want to become one of those providers, this is what you need to know.
+The Open Banking Standard is free to use; there is no requirement for users of the Open Banking Standard to enrol on to the Open Banking Directory or use the Dispute Management System.

 How to enrol with Open Banking